cnastasi/ddd/docs/create_your_own_value_object.md

 $fullName = FullName::create(...$data);
 ```
-As you can se, the constructor is `private` and the arguments have the union type `string|Name` so we can pass both.

-The create method will return or itself, or a `ValidationError`.

-The `factory` helper will do the magic.
-It will combine in a `ValidationError` object all the errors generated.
+The `create` method will return or itself or, in case of invalid data, it will combine object all the errors generated in a `ValidationError`.

 ```php
 $fullName = FullName::create('John wrong name', 'Smith wrong name'); // It returns a ValidationError